temporalio/documentation/docs-src/python/how-to-test-cancel-an-activity-in-python.md

         await handle.cancel()

         # Assert that the workflow has been canceled
-        assert "CANCELED" == (await handle.describe()).status
+        assert (await handle.describe()).status == WorkflowExecutionStatus.CANCELED
 ```

 The async `cancel()` method sends a cancellation request to the running Workflow.
-If the Workflow is running an Activity that listens to cancellation, it will terminate the Activity.
+If the Workflow is running an, it will cancel the Activity.